 Imagine you were going to a lovely banquet with your friends and when you got there the food was prepared on an old beat-up table, the servers were dressed in flip flops and drinking glasses were not all that clean.
 Would you enjoy the banquet?
 You may, but you would be thinking about the fact you got food off of an old dirty table and drank from a half clean glass if you got something to drink.

 My point is this, the way you present your art at an art festival or private showing is very important because you want to present yourself as a reliable person and a professional artist.
 You want to make sure that when people see your work they see quality art from a quality artist.

 Here are a few suggestions and tips that you may want to consider:

 Tip 1 – Be Clean

 Make sure your art is clean.
 Though some of your art may have been in the basement collecting dusk make sure it is clean before you display to potential buyers.
 Be sure you look well-groomed and professional as well.
 For me, I like a nice clean white shirt when presenting my art.

 Make sure your artwork is not all cluttered together, especially your small-large pieces.
 You can get away with hanging small pieces in groups or even sporadically with other small inexpensive pieces.
 Also, make sure you have your tables set up nice and your boxes or crates hidden.

 Tip3 – Decor

 One of the best things you can do when setting your booth up or area to sell your art is making it look inviting.
-I’ve seen artists use rugs, table clothes, plants, bowls of candy, candles and etc. Every time I see those booths that are decorated nice, I want to go in to look at their work because the space is so inviting and warm.
-Think of your booth as your home or store and remember to keep you area clean, clutter free, and warm & inviting.
-You want to project the image of you work as having value and that your are of value as an artists.
+I’ve seen artists use rugs, table cloths, plants, bowls of candy, candles and etc. Every time I see those booths that are decorated nicely, I want to go in to look at their work because the space is so inviting and warm.
+Think of your booth as your home or store and remember to keep your area clean, clutter-free, and warm & inviting.
+You want to project the image of your work as having value and that you are of value as an artist.